Welcome to our Media Center's Webpage!

 This year our Super Readers are going to prove...

 for our School-Wide Reading Incentive as we are on

-MAKERSPACE will continue this year at PES in the Media Center.
+MAKERSPACE has expanded and will continue this year at PES in the Media Center.
 Students will have the opportunity to visit and participate in various STEM challenges.
 These challenges will rotate and change biweekly so that students have a variety of engaging, hands-on activities.

-To learn more about what a Makerspace is, click here.
+To learn more about what a Makerspace is, click.